yangmenglinsite/yangmenglinsite.github.io/_pages/about.md

 ## About

 **Background**.
 I am currently a Postdoc at Yale University, working with [Prof. Rex Ying](https://www.cs.yale.edu/homes/ying-rex/).
-Prior to that, I obtained my Ph.D. from The Chinese University of Hong Kong, supervised by [Prof. Irwin King](https://scholar.google.com/citations?user=MXvC7tkAAAAJ&hl=en).
+Before that, I obtained my Ph.D. from The Chinese University of Hong Kong, supervised by [Prof. Irwin King](https://scholar.google.com/citations?user=MXvC7tkAAAAJ&hl=en).

 **Research Interests**.
-My research is primarily focused on exploring the connection and alignment between the **learning space**, especially the hyperbolic space, and **the underlying geometries, structures and patterns** in different types of data.
+My research is primarily focused on exploring the connection and alignment between the **learning space**, especially the hyperbolic space, and **the underlying geometries, structures, and patterns** in different types of data.

-**Recently, I has been working the following topics:**
+**Recently, I have been working on the following topics:**

 (1) Hyperbolic representation learning, curvature adaptive learning, differential geometry